thenuwij/UniVise/README.md

 The platform consolidates fragmented university information — program handbooks, course rules, specialisation requirements, and industry signals — into a single decision-support experience.
 Students can explore structured roadmaps, visualise prerequisite constraints, compare programs, and receive recommendations for program transfers based on completed coursework.

 UniVise is built as a full-stack system with a modern React frontend, a FastAPI backend, and a Supabase (PostgreSQL) database.
-It integrates an LLM reasoning layer to generate structured guidance and explanations, and optionally integrates live job market listings via SerpAPI to connect academic planning with real-world role demand.
+It integrates a multi-provider LLM reasoning layer across Anthropic and OpenAI APIs, with model selection optimised per task for quality and cost.
+The platform optionally integrates live job market listings via SerpAPI to connect academic planning with real-world role demand.

 The platform is **deployed to production** on Vercel (frontend) and Render (backend), with continuous deployment triggered on every Git push.